mtngrown/mtngrown.github.io/source/2014/05/11/ogre-in-may-at-endgame.html.markdown

 only Dave M. and myself showed up for this, with a brief appearance from Caleb, who was suffering from lack of sleep, and didn't stay very long.

+We ended playing 3.5 games over the course of the afternoon.

 Here's what went down:

 ## Super CP - Classic!